 There may be other issues involved in your particular case.

 Yes.
 You must list all children born or adopted during your marriage in your Original Petition for Divorce.
-See Texas Family Code, Section 6.406.
+See Texas Family Code 6.406.

 When it’s time to finish your case the judge will ask you, under oath, if any children were born or adopted during your marriage.

-If you and your spouse have minor children together, the judge will make custody, visitation, child support and medical support orders as part of your divorce (unless there is already a final court order for custody and support of your children in place and you do not want to change that order).
+If you and your spouse have minor children together, the judge will make custody, visitation, child support, medical support, and dental support orders as part of your divorce (unless there is already a final court order for custody and support of your children in place and you do not want to change that order).